JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 | `libnative_KVector128` | `float __attribute__ ((__vector_size__ (16))` |
 | `libnative_KNativePtr` | `void*`                                       |

-The definition part of the `libnative_api.h` file shows how Kotlin primitive types map into C primitive types.
+The definition section of the `libnative_api.h` file shows how Kotlin primitive types are mapped to C primitive types.
-The Kotlin/Native compiler generates them automatically for every library.
+The Kotlin/Native compiler generates these entries automatically for every library.
 The reverse mapping is described in the [Mapping primitive data types from C](mapping-primitive-data-types-from-c.md) tutorial.

 After the automatically generated type definitions, you'll find the separate type definitions used in your library: